AdamWonia/adaptive-model-predicitive-control-matlab/README.md

 ## Launch

 To run the program, please run the Matlab environment and open the **aMPC_parameters.m** file.
 After that click on the Run button.
 Next run the Simulink toolbox and open **aMPC_simulink_model.slx** file.
 Click Run button to start the simulation.
-On the scope you can see some charts...
-TO DO
+On the scope you can see some diagram like control object output, reference trajectory and control signal increment.

-How to lauch the program and how to use it

 ## Summary

-- co można jeszcze zmienić
-- co można dodać od siebie
+The project is a good base for further development.
+You can try to add a different control object, more complex to see if the algoritm will also work well.
+There is a plenty parameters to adjust and see how they affect the system.
+You can also try experimenting with another parameter estimation mechanism like LSE (Least Square Error).

+This algorithm was made for study exercises and tested in different ways.
+You can try to destabilise this system by adjusing its parameters.

 ## TO DO
 - math formulas of algorithm
 - parameters to adjust
 - description of control object and disturbances

+Math equations:
 When $a \ne 0$, there are two solutions to $(ax^2 + bx + c = 0)$ and they are
 $$ x = {-b \pm \sqrt{b^2-4ac} \over 2a} $$